 3. Builds an effective team

 If open communication within a workplace is encouraged, a more cohesive and effective team will emerge.
 Good communication within a team also tends to boost employee morale.
 When employees feel that they are well informed of the company’s direction and vision, they will feel more secure within their role.
+The importance of teamwork in the workplace is clear and it is often directly influenced by effective communication practices.
 Regular internal communication can also lead to an improved work ethic if staff are reminded of achievements and feel that they are working towards a common goal.

 Also read: 4 Ways to Build Better Relationships at Work